Get Inspired: How to get into Rowing

 As well as this, the British Rowing website has a whole section committed to learning to row - perfect if you don't know your oar from rudder!

 - You will find rowing machines in gyms up and down the country, and few pieces of equipment will give you such a thorough workout.
-Indoor rowing has really taken off over the country in the last few years.
+Indoor rowing has really taken off over the country in the last few years and the British Rowing Indoor Championships brings together some of the best indoor rowers in the country.

-- The opposite of this is the high-adrenaline world of surf rowing, in which three rowers and a steersman race 800m across choppy waters in a fibre-glass surfboat.
+- Then there is the high-adrenaline world of surf rowing, in which three rowers and a steersman race 800m across choppy waters in a fibre-glass surfboat.

-British Rowing's Go Row scheme aims to get people "out on the water as much as possible".
+British Rowing's Go Rowing scheme aims to get people "out on the water as much as possible", while the Go Row Indoor programme looks to encourage people to use indoor rowing as part of their fitness regime..

 Follow the link above, or contact your nearest club directly, to find out more.